 • Pain and suffering

-A diligent lawyer in McAllen could prove injury-related losses using bills, receipts, and medical records.
+A diligent injury lawyer in McAllen could prove injury-related losses using bills, receipts, and medical records.

 Tort Laws and Regulations